 Why is this information important?
-Because an email has less than 3 seconds(2) to get a prospective customer’s attention.
-If they don’t see or hear something they’re interested in within 3 seconds, they are onto the next shiny, bouncing ball.
+Because an email has less than three seconds(2) to get a prospective customer’s attention.
+If they don’t see or hear something they’re interested in within three seconds, they are onto the next shiny, bouncing ball.

 Lead with the Benefit That Means the Most

 To get the best result – start with what’s most important to your targeted audience.
 A busy 36-year old mid-manager mom with two kids?
 Tell them about your best value in a high-speed package.